TolgaTatli/Moon/about/index.md

 Inspiration: Google Office Suite, Atom, OnLive, ....?

+- Thinking back, the part I most enjoyed about game development was the *creation* of the mechanics, digging into the code, and solving problems.
+By comparison, the development of stories or gameplay scenarios never quite gripped me in the same way.
+It seems my nature gravitates more toward the technical side of things, with an interest in games mechanics-heavy games rather more experiential ones.

 Game
 - BS in Game Design from Champlain College
 - Lead Designer and Project Manager for Terrachanics